matrix-org/matrix-spec-proposals/drafts/core_model.rst

 -----
 Event graphs may have meta information associated with them, called `state`.
-State can be updated over time by servers or clients, subject to authentication.
+State can be updated over time by servers or clients, subject to authorisation.

 The state of a graph is split into `sections` that can be atomically updated independently of each other.

 State is stored within the graph itself, and can be computed by looking at the graph in its entirety.
-Thus we can define the state at a given event to be the state of the sub graph of all events "before" and including that event.
+We define the state at a given event to be the state of the sub graph of all events "before" and including that event.

-Some sections of the state may determine behaviour of the protocol, including authorization and distribution.
+Some sections of the state may determine behaviour of the protocol, including authorisation and distribution.
 These sections must not be encrypted.

 State Events
 ~~~~~~~~~~~~